Skip To Main Content

 Algebra II

 An extension of the language and equation solving skills developed in Algebra I, including the development of trigonometric skills.
 Other supplemental activities, such as ACT preparation, are expected of the students.
-Prerequisite – Algebra I. Students are scheduled in Math Essentials for first semester instruction.
+Prerequisite – Algebra I.

 Algebra II – Honors